wmacevoy/kiss/README.md

 ## Obvious Output

-Here is a java program that makes a CSV file with 100 die rolls pairs:
+Here is a java program that makes a space-separated CSV file with 100 die rolls pairs:

 ```java
 import static kiss.API.*;